Skip to content

 SELECT MAX(marks) FROM Students WHERE marks < (SELECT MAX(marks) FROM Students);

-📖 Inner subquery gets highest marks, outer finds max below that → second highest.
+📖 Inner subquery gets highest, outer finds max below that → second highest.

 SELECT * FROM Students WHERE marks > (SELECT AVG(marks) FROM Students);

-📖 Subquery returns the global average, outer query selects above‑average students.
+📖 Subquery returns global average; outer selects above-average students.

 SELECT * FROM Students WHERE marks < (SELECT AVG(marks) FROM Students);